5 Phases of a Project Life Cycle

 Discover how to facilitate remote team communication, and which strategies and tools work best!

-To keep the stakeholders informed about the project interim results, updates, and better track each member’s progress, it’s worth using software tools such as workplace messengers, project management tools, and even time tracking software to budget your time and resources correctly.
+To keep the stakeholders informed about the project interim results, updates, and better track each member’s progress, it’s worth using software tools such as workplace messengers, project management tools, and even a time tracker to budget your time and resources correctly.

 Project monitoring and controlling phase